rebcabin/tangledown/README.md

 You must put the source for the Tangledown Kernel somewhere Python can find it before you start Jupyter Lab.
 One way is to modify the `PYTHONPATH` environment variable.
 The following works for me on the Mac:

 <!-- #raw -->
 PYTHONPATH=".:/Users/brian/Library/Jupyter/kernels/tangledown_kernel" jupyter lab
 <!-- #endraw -->

 Once the kernel is installed, there are multiple ways to run it in Jupyter Lab.
 When you first open a notebook, you get a menu.
 The default is the regular Python 3 kernel, and it works fine, but you won't be able to run cells that have `block` tags in them.
 If you choose the Tangledown Kernel, you can run such cells.

+If you modify the kernel:

+1. re-tangle the kernel source, say by running the cell in [this section](#how-to-run)
-If you modify the kernel, re-tangle its source from here, re-install it by running the little bash script above, and restart the kernel inside the notebook.
+2. re-install the kernel by running the little bash script above
+3. restart the kernel inside the notebook

 Most of the time, you don't have to restart Jupyter Lab itself, but sometimes after a really bad bug, you might have to.

 ## Source for the Tangledown Kernel